mindthemath/home/content/workshops/pdes.md

 where \(u\) and \(v\) are functions in the Sobolev space \(H^1_0(\Omega)\) and \(f\) is a function.
 The left-hand side of this equation defines a bilinear form \(B(u,v)\).
 The first term in the integral is a linear form in \(v\), the second term is a bilinear form in \(u\) and \(v\), and the third term is a bilinear form in \(u\) and \(v\).

-The variational formulation of the heat equation can be derived by multiplying the PDE with a test function $v$ and integrating over the domain $\Omega$:
+The variational formulation of the heat equation can be derived by multiplying the PDE with a test function \(v\) and integrating over the domain \(\Omega\):

 $$
 \begin{aligned}